The Gidlow Sisters

 In addition, portraits of the sisters were hung in the Board Room and a stained glass window was installed.

-The Society continue their search to find these historical pieces.
+The Trust continue their search to find these historical pieces.

 19th December 2021

-All lines of enquiry to discover the whereabouts of these paintings has now been exhausted and the Society have reluctantly come to the conclusion that the paintings may have almost certainly been lost at best and destroyed at worst.
+All lines of enquiry to discover the whereabouts of these paintings and stained glass has now been exhausted and the Trust have reluctantly come to the conclusion that the paintings may have almost certainly been lost at best and destroyed at worst, but we live in the hope these memories to the Gidlow Sisters will be discovered,

 If anyone has further information please e-mail peter.fleetwood19@gmail.com